 We can make so many wonderful things with upholstery fabric.
 I love it !

-Every year new collection are created.
 Thousand and thousand of different colors, patterns and textures in this world of fabric.
 It’s fantastic!
-I am literally drawn to fabric and this attraction has always been with me.
-Without a doubt, I prefer old and silk fabric.
+I I find some fabric fanscinating, and this interest has always been with me.
+Without a doubt, I prefer natural fiber; old cotton, linen and silk too.

 Upholstery fabrics which are no longer manufactured but found in museums.

 I keep going towards the most luxurious materials such as silk, brocade, damask, taffeta, velvet.
-I am interested in the fabric’s story.
+I am often curious about the fabric’s story.

 What is fabric’s composition?
 How does it feel to the touch ?
 I collect so many pieces.
 Let me tell you a little world of upholstery fabric.